 Everything is connected to language

-Michel Kenmogne, Executive Director of SIL International, explains that language plays an important role in forming our identity and place in the world:
+Michel Kenmogne, Executive Director of SIL Global, explains that language plays an important role in forming our identity and place in the world:

 Our first language connects us to our identity in a way no other language can.
 My first language is Ghomálá’, one of the 283 languages spoken in Cameroon.
 Words in Ghomálá’ don’t just convey a message to my brain.
 They evoke deep memories, touch my emotions, and remind me who I truly am.